What is asbestosis?

-Asbestos exposure also increases the risk of lung cancer, particularly the kind called mesothelioma Mesothelioma Mesothelioma is cancer of the thin, transparent, two-layered membrane that covers and lines the inside of the chest wall and abdomen.
-The most common symptoms are persistent chest pain and shortness... read more , mainly if you smoke
+Asbestos exposure also increases the risk of lung cancer, particularly the kind called mesothelioma Mesothelioma Mesothelioma is a rare cancer of the mesothelium, which is the thin, transparent membrane that lines the pleura and covers and lines the inside of the chest wall and abdomen.
+The most common... read more , mainly if you smoke

 People with asbestosis have trouble breathing and exercising

-Doctors diagnose asbestosis using chest x-rays Plain X-Rays A plain x-ray is an imaging test that takes a picture of the inside of your body.
+Doctors diagnose asbestosis using chest x-rays X-Rays An x-ray is an imaging test that takes a picture of the inside of your body.
 It uses a low dose of x-ray radiation.
 X-rays show body parts according to how dense (solid) they are.
-Doctors... read more and CT scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Doctors usually... read more and CT (computed tomography) scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more

 Doctors treat asbestosis by giving you oxygen and medicines to make breathing easier

 Breathing in asbestos dust causes asbestosis.
 When inhaled, the asbestos dust sits deep in your lungs and causes scars.

 The more you come in contact with asbestos, the more likely you’ll get asbestosis.
 If you aren’t in contact with asbestos at your job, you have a very low chance of getting asbestosis.
 People who work with asbestos a lot have the highest chance of asbestosis, for example, people who tear down buildings and miners who dig up minerals that contain asbestos.

 Symptoms appear slowly and only after large parts of your lungs have become scarred.